pgrit/SeeSharp/README.md

 ```

 An alternative is to replace the `<PackageReference .../>` in `SeeSharp.csproj` by a `<ProjectReference .../>` to your local
-TinyExr.csproj, which also allows you to more easily modify both.
+TinyEmbree.csproj, which also allows you to more easily modify both.

 ### Testing